 How a Virginia Gun Crimes Attorney Can Help You

-If you’ve been charged with a weapons charge in Virginia, the experienced Roanoke attorneys at Copenhaver, Ellett & Derrico can help evaluate the details of your case and your options.
-For an appointment at our office, call us at .
+If you’ve been charged with a weapons crime, the experienced Roanoke attorneys at Roanoke Criminal Attorneys evaluate your case and explain your options.
+From there, they will fight to secure the best possible result.
+For an appointment, call us at (540) 343-9349.